hyperledger-identus/prism-vdr-driver/prism-vdr-specification.md

 **Notes about the protobuf structure:**
 - For convenience, the three messages share a common subset of fields.
 This ensures that if the protobuf messages were merged, the field positions and their meanings would remain consistent.
 - The fields from `1` to `49` of the protobuf message are used for validation.
-  Although at the moment only field 1 is defined, at the time of writing.
+  Although at the time of writing, only field 1 is defined.
   - Field `1` is the owner of the entry - the specificId of the `did:prism`.
 - The fields from `50` to `99` of the protobuf message are used for metadata.
-  Although at the moment only field 50 is defined, at the time of writing.
+  Although at the time of writing, only field 50 is defined.
-  - Field `50` is a nonce - can be used to generate a different reference hash in the create event It allowed for making different entries with the same initial data possible.
+  - Field `50` is a nonce - can be used to generate a different reference hash in the create event It allowed for making multiple entries with the same initial data.

-The distinction between metadata and validation fields is important for any VDR PRISM Indexer implementation.
+The distinction between metadata and validation fields is essential for any VDR PRISM Indexer implementation.
 If the validation fields are present, they MUST be considered for the validation on the event.
-In the case the PRISM Indexer doesn't know the rules for the field, it cannot consider the event valid or invalid.
+If the PRISM Indexer doesn't know the rules for the field, it cannot determine whether the event is valid or invalid.
-Consequently, it cannot resolve the content of the data if any of those skills are defined in a chain of events
+Consequently, it cannot resolve the content of the data if any of those skills are defined in a chain of events.

-**Future extensions to this document may introduce more ways to encode data on the storage Entries.**
+**Future extensions to this document may introduce additional ways to encode data in storage Entries.**
 If the PRISM Indexer encounters an `UNKNOWN` encoded type of data in the protobuf fields of events `E-7` and `E-8`, it may ignore the content of that particular Storage entry.
-However, the existence of the Storage entry must still be recognized, verified, indexed, and any related events should be returned by the PRISM Indexer.
-In cases of unsupported types, the resolved content can be left blank or empty.
+However, the Storage entry must still be recognized, verified, and indexed, and the PRISM Indexer should return any related events.
+For unsupported types, the resolved content can be left blank.

 Users of the indexer SHOULD always have the opportunity to retrieve all associated raw events.
-So they can locally verify and resolve the content.
+So they can verify and resolve the content locally.

 #### Storage Entry - data encode

 The encode method of the Storage Entry may be defined by the create event/operation, depending on the protobuf field used:
- The data, the following types of information/data may be stored:
+ The following types of information/data may be stored:

 Type of Data                    | Protobufs           | Represents
 ------------------------------- | ------------------- |-------------